– BARISTA BOOT CAMP –

 We are proud to state that all of the training we provide is delivered to industry best practice standards.
 Our Barista Boot Camp will work equally well for those seeking first time employment as a Barista and those already employed in this capacity who want to sharpen or increase their knowledge and skill levels.

-Class sizes never go beyond four students, ensuring each course participant gets the maximum possible amount of attention, guidance and hands-on practice in a supportive environment.
+Class sizes never go beyond six students, ensuring each course participant gets the maximum possible amount of attention, guidance and hands-on practice in a supportive environment.

 A key benefit of the course is that every student who completes it will, if they wish, have their names forwarded on to our sister company Coffee Direct (Scotland) Ltd and in turn on to their network of coffee establishments.